A Guide to Withholding Taxes in Singapore

 A withholding tax is a common form of tax that most countries impose on cross-border transactions and other payments involving non-residents.
-It is called a withholding tax because it is levied on the payer rather than the recipient, meaning the taxable amount is withheld from the recipient.Withholding taxes differ based on location and income type.
-Withholding taxes in Singapore are low by global standards, in line with the city-state’s reputation for business-friendly policies.
+It is called a withholding tax because it is levied on the payer rather than the recipient, meaning the taxable amount is withheld from the recipient.business-friendly policies.

 Here, we overview the withholding tax types and rates in Singapore, and what companies should consider when planning for them.

 Companies, individuals, and other Singapore-based entities must pay withholding tax when making a payment to a non-resident.

 In Singapore, a company is either a resident or a non-resident.
 The Inland Revenue Authority of Singapore (IRAS) determines residency by where the company is controlled and managed, or in other words, where it makes decisions on strategic matters.
 This means that a company’s residency is not necessarily the location of where it is incorporated.

 For example, a company might be incorporated in Singapore, but be considered a non-resident if decisions are de facto made in another jurisdiction, such as Hong Kong or London.
 One factor in determining residency – but not necessarily the only one – is where the company holds its Board of Directors meeting.

 The IRAS classifies non-resident individuals into three different categories: foreign professionals, public entertainers, and board directors.
 Residency for all three categories depends on whether they spend less than 183 days in a calendar year in Singapore, but they have different obligations for tax purposes.